Back to all stocks

 BRITANNIA

-• Five-year earnings CAGR of 21.1% materially outpaces 5-year revenue CAGR of 7.9%, pointing to sustained margin expansion over the medium term.
+• 5-year earnings growth of 21.1% materially outpaces 5-year revenue growth of 7.9%, indicating sustained margin expansion has driven profit growth beyond volume gains over the period.

 NESTLEIND